 A Tradition of Innovation and Advanced Technology

 A small box speaker sitting on the floor will not create a convincing sound stage.
 This problem can be partially corrected by placing the box speaker on a tall speaker stand.
 But, something is still lacking.
+One of the problems is lack of power response.

 Theoretically, loudspeakers should use massless drivers suspended in free space with no box, magnet structure, or framework around the drivers.
 Most conventional box speakers are far from this ideal.
 The mass of the driver is high and the rear wave is contained within the box or magnet structure.
 While the frequency response can be smoothed out in a box speaker, the character of the sound is inevitably affected.
 In the worst cases, the music sounds like it is coming out of a box-constricted and unnatural.